 Applying for work experience

-When contacting a company regarding work experience it is useful to include the following information:
+When contacting a company regarding work experience include the following information:

 - your age